anhinton/usingConduit/usingConduit.md

      - `modules`: a list of `module` objects.
      - `pipelines`: a list of `pipeline` objects.
   + `pipes`: a list of `pipe` objects.

+It is also possible to set the search path(s) for a pipeline using the `path` argument.
+This can be used to set search path(s) for a module's components for which no path is provided.

 Example: